Chemnitzer FC: Club identity and supporters

-The club was at the centre of a controversy after the club, some of its players and fans paid tribute to Thomas Haller, a prominent far-right activist before kick-off against VSG Altglienicke at home on 9 March 2019.
+In 2019 the club was at the centre of a controversy after the club, some of its players and fans paid tribute to Thomas Haller, a prominent far-right activist, before kick-off against VSG Altglienicke at home on 9 March 2019.
 Haller, who provided security for the club and co-founded HooNaRa (Hooligans-Nazis-Racists) in the 1990s received a minute's silence, while a picture of Haller was displayed on a large screen at the stadium.
 Chemnitzer FC forward Daniel Frahn held up a shirt honouring Haller and other "local hooligans".
-The club's chief executive Thomas Uhlig resigned as a result of the controversy, and Sparkasse Chemnitz said it will no longer sponsor the club after the end of this season.
+The club's chief executive, Thomas Uhlig, resigned as a result of the controversy, and Sparkasse Chemnitz said it would no longer sponsor the club after the end of that season.